User adoption strategy

-For tracking metrics, user analytics is key.
-Most digital products aren’t designed to report on themselves, or correlate user events back to individual users, but user analytics reveals all that, as well as users’ journeys from beginning to end.
-With user analytics, teams can track:
+For tracking metrics, product analytics is key.
+Most digital products aren’t designed to report on themselves, or correlate user events back to individual users, but product analytics reveals all that, as well as users’ journeys from beginning to end.
+With product analytics, teams can track:

 - User funnels

 - User journeys

 Teams must define precisely which events within their platform map back to the metrics they want to track.
 Teams typically build this out in an Excel spreadsheet that then serves as a map for implementation for the development team.

 - Which events will be tracked